integrated-ethics/web/content/labs/media-literacy.md

 1.  *Consider the credibility of the author*

-    a.  *Was this article peer-reviewed?
+    1.  *Was this article peer-reviewed?
 OR*

-    b.  *Does the author have credentials that suggest credibility (represents a credible company, has degrees or significant experience in the area being written about).
-Sometimes the company behind the author must be researched as well.*
+    2.  *Does the author have credentials that suggest credibility
+        > (represents a credible company, has degrees or significant
+        > experience in the area being written about).
+Sometimes the
+        > company behind the author must be researched as well.*

 2.  *What is the purpose and intended audience of the article or post*

-    a.  *Is the author trying to convince the reader of one position?*
+    1.  *Is the author trying to convince the reader of one position?*

-    b.  *Is the author writing to what he believes is a group of like-minded people? (such as often happens on social media)*
+    2.  *Is the author writing to what he believes is a group of
+        > like-minded people? (such as often happens on social media)*

-    c.  *It is suspicious if an idea or product is presented with absolutely no down-side*
+    3.  *It is suspicious if an idea or product is presented with
+        > absolutely no down-side*

 3.  *Is the article current?*

-    a.  *Could new ideas/products have appeared since it was written?*
+    1.  *Could new ideas/products have appeared since it was written?*

-    b.  *Could theories have been disproven more recently?*
+    2.  *Could theories have been disproven more recently?*

 4.  *Does the article/post itself reference credible authors using the same criteria?*